 The Business Combination was accounted for as a reverse recapitalization.
 See Note 4, Business Combination, for more information.
-Throughout the notes to the Consolidated financial statements, unless otherwise noted, the "Company," "we," "us" or "our" and similar terms refer to Legacy LiveWire and its subsidiaries prior to the consummation of the Business Combination, and LiveWire and its subsidiaries after the consummation of the Business Combination.
+Throughout the notes to the consolidated financial statements, unless otherwise noted, the "Company," "we," "us" or "our" and similar terms refer to Legacy LiveWire and its subsidiaries prior to the consummation of the Business Combination, and LiveWire and its subsidiaries after the consummation of the Business Combination.
 References to ABIC refer to the SPAC entity prior to consummation of the Business Combination.
 Operating results for the periods presented prior to the consummation of the Business Combination represent those of Legacy LiveWire.

-Subsequent to the Business Combination, based upon management reporting changes, including reviewing the financial information of the Electric Motorcycles and STACYC businesses separately, the Company assessed that it has two reportable segments: LiveWire Electric Motorcycles ("Electric Motorcycles") and STACYC.
 The Company's reportable segments are strategic business units that offer different products and services and are managed separately based on the fundamental differences in their operations.
 The Electric Motorcycles segment primarily focuses on the designing and selling of electric motorcycles and also sells motorcycle parts, accessories, and apparel.
-Electric Motorcycles are sold at wholesale to a network of independent dealers and at retail through a Company-owned dealer dealership and through online sales.
-The STACYC segment primarily focuses on the designing and selling of electric balance bike for kids.
+Electric Motorcycles are sold at wholesale to a network of independent dealers and at retail through a Company-owned dealership and through online sales.
+Prior to November 5, 2024, the Company's products were sold at retail through selection international partners primarily in Europe.
+The STACYC segment primarily focuses on the designing and selling of electric balance bike for kids, and related parts and accessories.
 The STACYC segment products are sold at wholesale to independent dealers and independent distributors, as well as direct to consumers online.